b-mehta/topos/README.md

 - The construction of the Cohen topos to show ZF doesn't prove CH
 - The construction of a topos to show ZF doesn't prove AC
 - A topos in which every function R -> R is continuous
-- Proof that Lawvere-Tierney topologies generalise Grothendieck topologies
-- Logic internal to a topos
 - Giraud's theorem
 - Classifying toposes